Find Trusted Heat Pump Repair Specialists Near You

 How often should I have my heat pump serviced?

-To keep your heat pump running smoothly and efficiently, regular maintenance is key. .
-It's recommended to have your heat pump professionally serviced at least bi-annually, before the start of each heating and cooling season.
+To keep your heat pump running smoothly and efficiently, schedule preventative maintenance.
+It's recommended to have your heat pump inspected and tuned up at least bi-annually, before the start of each heating and cooling season.
 Regular maintenance helps identify potential problems early on, improving system performance and lifespan.

 How long does a heat pump last?